-2.1 ROOF WATER DRAIN SYSTEM
+ROOF WATER DRAIN SYSTEM

-The building lacks a roof water drain system.
-Roof water discharging on the ground adjacent to the foundation wall is one of the most common causes of water or moisture problems in ground floor occupancies, basements and crawlspaces.
-Overflowing gutters and clogged downspouts and scuppers also frequently cause or exacerbate moisture or water entry problems in crawlspaces and basements.

-If water entry problems develop within the crawlspace, consideration should be given to installing a below grade drain system to divert roof water away from the foundation system.
+The downspout at the northeast corner of the building discharges on the ground adjacent to the foundation.
+Roof water discharging on the ground adjacent to the foundation wall and exterior wood door frames is one of the most common causes of water or moisture problems at ground floor occupancies.
+Clogged downspouts and scuppers also frequently cause or exacerbate moisture or water entry problems.
+Consideration should be given to diverting water away from the exterior walls, doors and foundation system.
+Consult with a drain systems specialist for additional information and cost estimates.